LauraForde/chatGPT_lessons/README.md

 # Asking ChatCPT for Go Tasks

-I will be using this repo to track tasks I have asked ChatGPT to generate to aid in my learning of the language.
+I asked ChatGPT to give me some simple Go tasks to challenge me in my course of learning the language.

-## Beginner Tasks
-1. Hello, World!
-    * Write a program to write "Hello, World!" to the console.
-    * Modify it to accept a user input and print "Hello, []!".
-2. Basic Arithemtic Calculator
-    * Create a program that takes two numbers from the user and preforms basic operations (addition, subtraction, multiplication, division).
+I have copied the provided tasks into the *Questions.txt* file.

+I will break them down into separate folders based on their difficulty level and then have a separate file for each task.